craftaro/EpicQuests/README.md

 ## Download (Marketplace)
-You can visit [our marketplace][Marketplace page] to download EpicRPG as well as take a look at many other fantastic plugins which are sure to catch your eye.
+You can visit [our marketplace][Marketplace page] to download EpicQuests as well as take a look at many other fantastic plugins which are sure to catch your eye.

 ## Documentation
-You can find all the information about EpicRPG, including dependencies, commands, permissions and incompatible plugins on [our wiki][Plugin wiki].
+You can find all the information about EpicQuests, including dependencies, commands, permissions and incompatible plugins on [our wiki][Plugin wiki].

 Feel free to also contribute to the wiki as a way to help others in the community with using the plugin.